stevemarple/RPi_ADC_hat/hardware/v1.0.0/README.md

 It is also possible to use an external supply instead of the DC-DC converter by fitting a Molex 22-23-2041 connector in its place.

+If it is found that the load on the DC-DC converter is insufficient for correct operation it is possible to fit an optional load resistor (R3).
+Do not exceed power rating for the resistor; a 1210 surface-mount resistor can be fitted which is likely to have a higher rating than the 1206 package.

 ### ADC